A spaceship from the Dalek science division arrives on

 This is because it unites the Doctor with characters from

 Big Finish's Dalek Empire series.
-It was, at the time
+It is also the first

-production in more than two years.
-Despite the Doctor Who
+Empire-related production in more than two years.
+Despite

-series).
-For those of you who aren't familiar with the saga,
+to the Daleks!".
+For those of you who aren't

-the Doctor's dialogue contains handy character studies of
+familiar with the series, the Doctor's dialogue contains handy

-Suz and Kalendorf, as do the CD's sleeve notes.
+character studies of Suz and Kalendorf, as do the CD's sleeve

 As for when this story takes place within Doctor Who